Approximate Inverse Reinforcement Learning from Vision-based Imitation Learning: INTRODUCTION

-The contributions of this work are threefold: \begin{itemize} \item We introduce a novel inverse reinforcement learning method which approximates a cost function from an intermediate layer of an end-to-end policy trained with imitation learning. \item We perform a sampling-based stochastic optimal control in image space, which is perfectly suitable for our driver-view binary costmap. \item Compared to state-of-the-art methods, our proposed method is shown to generalize by generating usable costmaps in environments outside of its training data. \end{itemize}
+The contributions of this work are threefold: \begin{enumerate} \item We introduce a novel inverse reinforcement learning method \ac{AIRL} which approximates a cost function from an intermediate layer of an end-to-end policy trained with imitation learning. \item We perform a sampling-based stochastic optimal control, MPPI, in image space, which is perfectly suitable for our driver-view binary costmap. \item Compared to state-of-the-art methods, the \ac{ACP} and the \acl{E2E} \acl{IL} (\ac{E2E}\ac{IL}), our proposed method is shown to generalize well by generating usable costmaps in environments outside of its training data. \end{enumerate}

-The remaining of the paper is organized as follows: In \cref{sec:preliminaries}, we briefly review some preliminaries used in our work with some literature reviews. \cref{sec:mppi_imagespace} introduces the \ac{MPPI} control algorithm in image space and in \cref{subsec:AIRL}, we introduce our \acl{AIRL} algorithm. \cref{sec:experiments} details vision-based autonomous driving experiments with analysis and comparisons of the proposed methods.
-Finally, we conclude and discuss future directions in \cref{sec:discussion} and \cref{sec:conclusion}.